 Didier Walks can offer individual mentoring for anyone who feels they require specialised support due to mental health or a disability.

-For further information on this life-transforming program, visit the Duke Of Edinburgh’s International Award About the Award page
+For further information on this life-transforming program, visit Duke Of Edinburgh’s International Award WA

 For more information about a hike contact Didier on 0410756065 or firstname.lastname@example.org

-To register interest please complete for each Participant the Duke Of Edinburgh Award Hike Register
+To register interest in the Didier Walks Duke Of Edinburgh Award, simply complete for each Participant the Duke Of Edinburgh Award Hike Register